lucasaveiro/lucasaveiro/README.md

 # Lucas N. Aveiro

-A passionate and dedicated learner on a journey to become a full-stack web developer.
+A learner on a journey to become a full-stack web developer.
 I thrive in environments where I can focus deeply on crafting elegant and efficient solutions.
 I enjoy the intricacies of both front-end and back-end development and am committed to continuous growth and improvement in this ever-evolving field.

 ### Current Skills